Subtle Practice Workshop:

 Her work has been presented internationally in Taiwan, the UK, and Canada, engaging with diverse cultural contexts.
 Based in Regina, she teaches, performs, and collaborates with artists across various disciplines while continuing to share Subtle Practice, a training approach she developed for interdisciplinary improvisation.

-Thank you to this events funders
+Thank you to the funders of this workshop